kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 _To get the loan from Thrift Bank, Alice needs to find a job (Alice is currently unemployed) and present a job certificate from her employer to Thrify Bank verifying her employment, salary level, length of service, etc._

 This use case describes the actors, roles, business processes, and artifacts (state) involved in Alice proving that she is employed and able to service the car loan.
-The following is a description the extends the overall process to include the Generate Proof of Employment business process.
+The following description extends the overall process to include the Generate Proof of Employment business process.

 ![Scenario Intro 3](images/0.0&#32;Scenario&#32;Intro&#32;3.png)